ethankennerly/as2cs/README.md

  * ActionScript Object and Dictionary to C# Hashtable data type.
  * ActionScript Array literal.
   http://stackoverflow.com/questions/1723112/initializing-arraylist-with-constant-literal
+ * Hash literal:  ActionScript JSON literal without quotes on keys.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * ActionScript JSON literal.
- * ActionScript JSON literal without quotes on keys.
  * Hash iteration:  for in.
  * Array iteration:  foreach.
  * Constant declaration.